WIOA Toolkit: Step-by-Step Guide

 Credential information

-Step 6: Enroll in EECI Training
+Enrolling in EECI Training

-Once WIOA Approves:
+Once WIOA Approves

 Contact EECI Enrollment: